clebig/vitalpbx_ha/README.md

 <pre>
 Desired Capacity: 20GB
 </pre>
-we need enough space for operating system and its applications in the future<br>
+We need enough space for operating system and its applications in the future, then click<br>
-Then click
 <pre>
 Modify button
 </pre>
-select disk and press the bttons
+Select disk and press the bttons
 <pre>
 Select
 Update Settings